Management (MGMT)

 MGMT 4355.
 Human Resource Development.
 3 Hours.

-Students are provided an overview and foundation of the human resource training and development (HRD) profession, they will identify current issues for HRD practitioners and researchers as well as highlight current work place changes and their impact on human resource training and development.
+Students identify the scope and foundation of the human resource training and development (HRD) profession.
+Students explore contemporary issues faced by HRD practitioners and researchers while examining workplace changes and their implications for human resource training and development.

 Prerequisite: MGMT 3330.